KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-api/jumblr.md

 ::: warning
 Jumblr is created to be resistant against time-based analysis.
 Because of this, Jumblr is purposefully designed not to be fast.
 You will need to leave your node running for several hours for the process to finish.
 :::

-For a more detailed description of Jumblr, please read Section IV of our [whitepaper](https://komodoplatform.com/whitepaper).

 #### :pushpin: Examples